cminhl/koroon-p3s/README.md

 # Koroon P3S
-Have you ever wanted your Kingroon KP3S to become a Enclosed CoreXY??
+Have you ever wanted your Kingroon KP3S to become an enclosed CoreXY??

 Well, okay no one asked for this, but it definitely a thing exist on the internet now.

 ## Super duper good 4K Render (idk why it's off centered)